auraphp/Aura.Filter/README.md

 ?>
 ```

-### Adding Filter Specifications
+### Adding Rule Specifications

-Add filtering specifications to the filter for each subject field.
+Add rule specifications to the filter for each subject field.

 ```php
 <?php